Today I am showing you how to cut watermelon, which is super handy in the summer.

 One the ring is cut all the way around, I cut it through the center.

 The I lay one of the halves on my board, with the middle flesh-y side down.
 I start to peel away the rind with my knife, one section at a time.

 Keep rotating and cutting off the skin.
 No worries if you leave a little white from the rind.
 You can go back and remove that with your knife if you wish.

 After the peeling is all gone, I flip it on its side and make several large slices.

 The I flip the stack of slices back on the flat side.
 From there, I begin making long slices.

-Then I tun the stack of watermelon 90 degrees and do the same thing.
+First, follow the steps in the above section to cut watermelon into spears.
+Then, turn the stack of watermelon 90 degrees and do the same thing.
 Just like a checkerboard!

 And that’s it!
 This particular watermelon yielded TWO of these large storage containers full of watermelon.
 This same method works on larger watermelons too.

 While you are at it, why not try this in my watermelon feta salad?!

 Or just grab some out of the fridge, like we do.